inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 And was the Holy Lamb of God
 In England's pleasant pastures seen?
 And did the Countenance Divine
-Shine forth upon these crowded hills?
+Shine forth upon these crowd hills?
-And was Jerusalem builded here
+And was Jerusalem build here
 Among these dark satanic mills?

 Bring me my bow of burning gold!
-Bring me my arrows of desire!
+Bring me my arrows of sire!
 Bring me my spears!
 O clouds unfold!
 Bring me my chariot of fire!
 I shall not cease from mental fight,